Universal DRSSTC Tesla Coil Driver 2.7 Rev C

 5V regulators which had a habit of getting very hot with reports

-of them exploding due to heat/overvoltage.
+of them letting out their magic smoke due to heat/overvoltage.
 The

 original UD2 placed the regulators in a very awkward position